MaggieYang57/Light-Sound-Memory-Game/README.md

 1. If you used any outside resources to help complete your submission (websites, books, people, etc) list them here.

-   I used this resource to help clarify which frequencies to use for specific musical notes: https://gist.github.com/sahithyen/b20922c902620e5bd6fd926263a93836
+   I used this resource to help clarify which frequencies to use for specific musical notes: https://gist.github.com/sahithyen/b20922c902620e5bd6fd926263a93836<br />
-   Also used ezgif.com to edit my video and convert it into a .gif file.
+   I also used ezgif.com to edit my video and convert it into a .gif file.

 2. What was a challenge you encountered in creating this submission (be specific)?
 How did you overcome it? (recommended 200 - 400 words)